Difference Between Forecasting and Prediction

 Concerning FactorForecasting revolves around future outcomes.Prediction is not necessarily concerned about the future.

-Data GatheredForecasting involves the gathering of past and present data to find future outcomes.Predictions are not based on the past rather they just give the possibility of the outcome.
+Data GatheredForecasting involves the gathering of past and present data to find future outcomes.Predictions are not based on the past.
+Rather they give the possibility of the outcome.

-OutcomeThe outcomes, in this case, will be a future scenario based on the actions of the past.The outcomes, in this case, are the logical analysis in order to estimate the happening of any event.
+OutcomeThe outcomes, in this case, will be a future scenario based on the actions of the past.The outcomes, in this case, are the logical analysis to estimate the happening of any event.

-ApplicationForecasting is only applicable and useful in economical and meteorological fields.Predication is applied in a majority of fields as long as there is a presence of a favorable or desired outcome.
+ApplicationForecasting is only applicable and useful in economic and meteorological fields.Predication is applied in a majority of fields as long as there is a presence of a favourable or desired outcome.

 What is Forecasting?

-Forecasting is one of those methods which involve the proper analysis of a given data, and then, finding the outcome on the basis of that analysis, in the future.
+Forecasting is one method that involves properly analyzing a given data and then finding the outcome based on that analysis in the future.

 So, if we speak in general terms, it can be said that forecasting is the prediction of an outcome that will happen in the future based on the behavior and the facts in the past and the present.